 What is Hemp?

-Prior to the passage of the 2018 bill, it was legal for states to establish pilot programs to grow and study hemp on a limited basis to gauge the market for hemp-derived products.
+Before the passage of the 2018 bill, it was legal for states to establish pilot programs to grow and study hemp on a limited basis to gauge the market for hemp-derived products.
 Currently, the bill allows for broad hemp cultivation and makes it legal to ship hemp-derived products across state lines for commercial purposes.
-It also removes the restrictions on the sale, transport or possession of hemp-derived products.
+It also removes the restrictions on selling, transporting, or possessing hemp-derived products.

 What is the Future for Hemp Farmers?